lilin-bme/lilin-bme.github.io/CV/index.md

 - 2022 National College Student Biomedical Engineering Innovation Design Competition Advisor Award (全国大学生生物医学工程创新设计竞赛).

 ### PUBLICATIONS
 Since 2024, the published name has been changed from 'Li Lin' to 'Linley Li Lin'.
-So far Dr. Lin has published over 30 journal papers, with an impact factor of over 200 and citations of more than 1000.
+So far, Dr. Lin has published over 30 journal papers, with an impact factor of over 200 and citations of more than 1100.
 See [publication list](http://linlab-sjtu.com/publications).

 ##### Book Chapters
-- Yuqing Zhang, Han Gu, Zongyu Wu, Jian Ye, *Li Lin**.
+- Yuqing Zhang, Han Gu, Zongyu Wu, Jian Ye, *Li Lin*.
 "Nano-engineering for gap-enhanced Raman tags (GERTs) and related plasmonic applications," In: Nano-Engineering at Functional Interfaces, Elsevier, in press.
-- *Li Lin*, Ruiyang Xue, Shuming Nie*.
+- *Li Lin*, Ruiyang Xue, Shuming Nie.
 "Surface-enhanced Raman scattering (SERS) nanoparticles for biodiagnostics, bioimaging, and spectroscopy-guided cancer surgery", In: Reference Module in Materials Science and Materials Engineering, Elsevier, 2022, pp340-355.<br>
-- *Li Lin*, Jian Ye*, “Spontaneous Raman and Surface-Enhanced Raman Scattering Bioimaging.”
+- *Li Lin*, Jian Ye, “Spontaneous Raman and Surface-Enhanced Raman Scattering Bioimaging.”
 In: Wei X., Gu B. (eds) Optical imaging in Human Disease and Biological Research.
 Advances in Experimental Medicine and Biology, vol 3233.
 Springer, Singapore, 2021, pp177-195.<br>
 ##### Approved patents (to be updated)
 -	Jian Ye, *Li Lin*, Zhonghui Liu, Hongchen Gu, “A method to quantify the reflective index of nanometer-thick molecular layers,” China Patent ZL.
 106338493A.
 - Jian Ye, *Li Lin*, Hongchen Gu, “The synthesis of a multi-layered core-shell SERS probe,” China Patent ZL.104914087A.